 These goals were then prioritized and updated to identify the most pressing barriers and obstacles to overcome.
-This will serve as a solid foundation and template for the integration of services consistently in the four PA CareerLink[®] Offices.
+This will serve as a solid foundation and template for the integration of services consistently in the four PA CareerLink® Offices.
+Please see Attachment 3 for the Local Workforce Development System Program Partner-Provider List.

-The PA CareerLink[®] offices also work closely with off-site community partners including: Chambers of Commerce, Economic Development entities, Washington Drug and Alcohol Commission and County(s) Drug & Alcohol entities; Behavioral/Mental Health entities; Industry Associations, local school districts, Local and State Correctional Facilities, Career & Technology Centers, and post-secondary training providers.
+The PA CareerLink® offices also work closely with off-site community partners including: Chambers of Commerce, Economic Development entities, PA Apprenticeship and Training Office, Washington Drug and Alcohol Commission, Inc. and County(s) Drug & Alcohol entities; Behavioral/Mental Health entities; Industry Associations, local school districts, Local and State Correctional Facilities, Career & Technology Centers, and post-secondary training providers.

-Universal access is granted to all customers entering the PA CareerLink[®] offices and in need of basic services.
-Services are tracked in the Commonwealth Workforce Development System or CWDS.
+Universal access is granted to all customers entering the PA CareerLink® offices and in need of basic services.
+Services are tracked in PA's workforce development system of record.
 An initial assessment, plan of action (individual employment plan - IEP) and recommendations are made for customers in need of career and/or training services (Based on the initial assessment of knowledge, skills and abilities).
 If a customer cannot obtain employment through basic services, they are evaluated for training services.
 Training services may include skill training or on-the-job training.
-The customer is exited upon securing suitable employment or choosing to no longer participate in PA CareerLink[®] services, at which time, follow-up services are conducted for no less than twelve months.
+The customer is exited upon securing suitable employment or choosing to no longer participate in PA CareerLink® services, at which time, follow-up services are conducted for no less than twelve months.

-Our PA CareerLink[®] staff members are also trained to assist employer customers with employment needs such as recruitment assistance, assessment and testing and labor market information.
+Our PA CareerLink® staff members are also trained to assist employer customers with employment needs such as recruitment assistance, assessment and testing and labor market information.
 An area-wide Business Services Team with representation from each local site is planned and will be overseen by the SCWDB.
 To support the area wide BST, the SCWDB plans to support this through available funding.

-A Business Services Team exists in each PA CareerLink[®] office location.
+A Business Services Team exists in each PA CareerLink® office location.
 Services and trainings include: